 Cold War Catastrophe

 If the Weird apocalypses of Hodgson and Lovecraft were philosophical descendants of Nietzschean nihilism, the first half of the twentieth century provided more material reasons for pessimistic visions of the future.
 As Lucie Armitt observes, twentieth-century Gothic is characterised by ‘the manner in which the real-life horror of two world wars takes over from the imagined horrors of the supernatural and/or superstition’.
 Images of catastrophe were no longer confined to fiction or film: in addition to the devastation caused by the wars themselves, the mid-twentieth century brought with it the West’s discovery of the full horrors of the Holocaust and the new threat of nuclear warfare, the latter bound up also in Cold War paranoia and fears of Communist infiltration.
 Like the anxieties concerning anthropogenic climate change and environmental disaster that would become increasingly prevalent later in the century, these real-world events suggested the possibility that the end of the present age would arrive as catastrophe rather than renewal.
 End-of-the-world scenarios proliferated in mid-century popular culture, perhaps most obviously in science-fiction films such as The Day the Earth Stood Still (dir.
 Robert Wise, 1951), When Worlds Collide (dir.
 Rudolph Maté, 1951) and The War of the Worlds (dir.
 Byron Haskin, 1953).
 Where science fiction often ended with disaster averted, or at least survived, Richard Matheson’s 1954 novel I Am Legend adopted a more pessimistic outlook.
 Set in the aftermath of a catastrophe that has already taken place, I Am Legend locates its protagonist, Robert Neville, as the only apparent survivor of an epidemic that has transformed humans into vampires.
-At the beginning of the novel, Neville lives alone in a house surrounded nightly by vampires who attempt to entice him out.
+At the beginning of the novel, Neville lives alone in a house that is surrounded nightly by vampires who attempt to entice him out.
 He is a modern incarnation of Mary Shelley’s ‘last man’, an obsolete remnant of the old world in a seemingly post-human America.

 In I Am Legend, Marilyn Michaud argues, the ‘theme of time as cyclical and corrosive is the organising mode of the text.
 As a figure of degeneration and tyranny, the vampire refutes the idea of progress, signalling instead the rise of power and corruption, and the inevitable movement towards decay.’
 Neville’s belief in his own ‘last man’ status is flawed: on his regular expeditions to destroy vampires as they sleep in the daytime, he has inadvertently killed still-living humans who have been infected with the germ but who are able to control its effects with drugs.
 The new society emerging in America is being built by these infected humans who regard Neville as a murderer and execute him for his crimes against them.
 As Michaud argues, the novel’s pessimistic ending represents a view of time as cyclical, with modern confidence in scientific and technological progress leading to new forms of self-destruction and the inevitable return of societal corruption.
 Neville himself calls into question the ability of moral values to endure beyond the end of the society in which they took shape, denying their existence as anything other than shared social norms while also acknowledging their continued force as a habit of thought: